ga-wdi-lessons/pseudocode/readme.md

 </details>

-## You Do: Pseudocode a Real-World Problem (15 minutes / 0:50)
+## You Do: Pseudocode Concentration (15 minutes / 0:50)

-Break into pairs and pick one of the below games to pseudocode.

-Take 10 minutes to pseudocode the game with your partner.
-Each pair should then swap code with another team and spend 5 minutes reviewing each other's code, leaving feedback.
+Take 10 minutes to pseudocode the game Concentration with a partner.

-### Option 1: A Trivia Game

-The game should have a preset list of questions, which are shown one at a time to the user.
-The user submits their answer and goes to the next question.
-After each question they can see whether they were correct or incorrect.
-They can also see their total score.

-### Option 2: Concentration

 The user should see a grid of cards.
 Clicking a card reveals it and allows them to click another card.
 If they match, the cards stay up and if not they flip back over.
 Users get a point for every pair they flip.
 The game ends after 1 minute or all cards have been matched.

-### Option 3: Flash Cards

-The user should start with a shuffled list of pre-existing cards.
-They can go back and forth between cards and 'flip' the flash card to go from back-to-front or front-to-back.

-Optionally, users may mark a card 'correct' if they knew the answer on the back of the flash card, in which case it's temporarily removed from the deck.

-### Option 4: War (Card Game)

-Users can play the [game of 'war'](https://en.wikipedia.org/wiki/War_(card_game)) against a computer.
-The game continues until 1 player runs out of cards.
+Afterwards, we'll spend 5 minutes sharing approaches as a class.

 ## Conclusion